ptarmiganlabs/ctrl-q-docs/content/en/docs/Overview/_index.md

 The list of features include:

 - Get complete definition of all reload tasks and external program tasks as tree view, tabular view or JSON.
 Show on screen or save to disk file.
-- Bulk import of reload tasks from disk files.
+- Bulk import of reload and external program tasks from disk files.
 Optionally also import QVF files.
-- Building task chains with new and/or existing tasks supported.
+- Build task chains using newly imported and/or existing tasks.
 - All options available in the QMC (and then some!) can be defined.
 - Bulk import of QVF files into Sense apps, including (re-)publishing of the apps.
 - Update custom properties for multiple tasks.